ditesh/webutil/README.md

 # webutil.js

-webutil.js is a [phantomjs](http://phantomjs.org)-based tool to analyze websites.
-It can provide a summary of key metrics for the page in addition to being able to automatically run a size analysis on all assets.
+webutil.js is a [phantomjs](http://phantomjs.org)-based tool to analyze and optimize websites.
+It provides key metrics for a site, runs size and caching analysis and provides an automatic asset optimization feature.

 ## INSTALL